1914: Dispatches, the Oregon ConSim Journal

 February 15, 2014

 Oregon ConsimGames is pleased to offer a limited edition Premium Oào Map at 115% scale.
-The map is estimated to ship some time in March.
+The first two print runs of 50 maps each is sold out.

 December 16, 2013